-22) Armstrong D., Keevil M., Rollinson N., Brooks R.J., Individual variation in indeterminate growth affects survival and lifetime reproductive output in a long-lived reptile.
+21) Armstrong D., Keevil M., Rollinson N., Brooks R.J., in press.
+Subtle variation in indeterminate growth leads to major variation in survival and lifetime reproductive output in a long-lived reptile.
+Functional Ecology

-20) Edge C.B.*, Rollinson N.*, Brooks R.J., Congdon J., Iverson J., Janzen F., and Litzgus J. in press.
-Phenotypic plasticity of nest timing in a post-glacial landscape: how do long-lived reptiles adapt to thermal time constraints?
-Ecology. *Author contribution was equal
+20) Edge C.B.*, Rollinson N.*, Brooks R.J., Congdon J., Iverson J., Janzen F., and Litzgus J. 2017 Phenotypic plasticity of nest timing in a post-glacial landscape: how do long-lived reptiles adapt to thermal time constraints?
+Ecology.
+98 512-524 *Author contribution was equal

 19) Rollinson N., Rowe L. 2016.
 The positive correlation between maternal size and offspring size: fitting pieces of a life-history puzzle.
 Biological Reviews 91:1134-1148